Verifiable affirmative action in centralized school admissions: Verifiable and Strategy-proof Simultaneous Mechanisms

-\begin{definition} An augmented choice rule $\C$ for a school $ s $ is \textbf{stable} (\textbf{RO-verifiable/OR-verifiable}) if, for each $I\in 2^{\I}$, $\C(I)$ is a stable (RO-verifiable/OR-verifiable) matching in the artificial economy consisting of $s$ and the students in $I$ who all regard $s$ as acceptable. \end{definition}
+\begin{definition} A choice rule $\C$ for a school $ s $ is \textbf{(reserve-first/open-first) verifiable} if, for every $I\in 2^{\I}$, $\C(I)$ is a (reserve-first/open-first) verifiable outcome in the artificial economy consisting of school $s$ and students $I$. \end{definition}

-For each augmented choice rule $ \C $, $ C $ is a standard choice rule induced by $ \C $ if, for all $ I\in 2^{\I} $, $ C(I)= \C\langle I \rangle $.
-A standard choice rule can be induced by multiple augmented choice rules that differ in the assignments of seat types.